FuSeFL: Fully Secure and Scalable Federated Learning: Evaluation Methodology

 \section{Evaluation Methodology}

 To assess the performance and accuracy of FuSeFL, we adopt the same experimental setup and neural network architectures used in the AriaNN benchmark~\cite{ryffel2021ariannlowinteractionprivacypreservingdeep}.
-Specifically, we evaluate FuSeFL against AriaNN using three network topologies of varying complexity:
+Specifically, we evaluate FuSeFL against our baselines using three network topologies:

-\begin{itemize}[leftmargin=1.5em] \item \textbf{Network-1:} A simple multilayer perceptron composed of three fully connected layers, each followed by ReLU activation functions. \item \textbf{Network-2:} A convolutional neural network (CNN) with two convolutional layers (with ReLU and max pooling) followed by two fully connected layers. \item \textbf{LeNet:} A classic CNN architecture similar to Network-2 but with different layer dimensions and configurations. \end{itemize}
+\begin{itemize}[nosep,leftmargin=1.5em] \item \textbf{Network-1:} A multilayer perceptron composed of three fully connected layers, each followed by ReLU activation functions. \item \textbf{Network-2 and LeNet:} A convolutional neural network (CNN) with two convolutional layers (with ReLU and max pooling) followed by two fully connected layers. \end{itemize}

-All models are trained on the MNIST dataset~\cite{mnist}, which is uniformly partitioned among all participating clients.
+MNIST dataset~\cite{mnist} is used to train these networks.
+This dataset is uniformly partitioned among all participating clients.
 Each client receives an equal share of the data and contributes a single vote to the federated average (i.e., FedAvg weights are uniform across clients).
-Training configurations and hyperparameters for each network are provided in Table~\ref{set}.

 Experiments are conducted on a machine equipped with an Intel(R) Xeon(R) W-2123 CPU (3.60 GHz, 4 cores).
 Our FuSeFL implementation is built on top of AriaNN's implementation~\cite{ryffel2021ariannlowinteractionprivacypreservingdeep}, which performs secure training using two workers while keeping the data and model private.
+In our setup, both workers and the coordinating server run as separate processes on the same physical machine, communicating over a local network (LAN).
 In FuSeFL, the AriaNN training protocol is applied within each client group to collaboratively train the local model.